snowdj/beautiful-jekyll/index.md

 - If you have a problem or complaint, let me know immediately.
 Maybe we can fix it!
 - Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.
 - Do not record lectures (audio or video) without permission.
-- If you commit to working with a partner, do your part of the work.
+- If you commit to working with a partner, do your fair share of the work.
 - Think about how/when to ask for help (in person, email, Piazza, etc.)
    - Don’t ask for help after being stuck for only 10 seconds.
 Make a reasonable effort to solve your problem.
    - _Read all the instructions before asking for help._ Don’t ask questions whose answers are on the course website or homework instructions or on the first page of a Google search.
 These questions take time away from other instructional activities.